FernandoNatura/Documentacion/CasosIntegracion.md

 And             TipoBaixa='Crédito CCR'
 And             Origem='Estorno Ajuste Inicial'
 And             T.operacao = 1 --- 1803
-And             F.Data <= T.DataOperacao --- Fecha factura menor o igual al pedido
+And             F.Data is not null

 union all